michaeldferns/calcuapp/README.md

 ### Secondary Option - Development Commands

-> If you do not want to download Docker Decktop, you could simply use the dev commands to run dev instances of the client and server. \n
+> If you do not want to download Docker Decktop, you could simply use the dev commands to run dev instances of the client and server.
 >
 > In order to do so, you'll have to install Node locally.
 I wrote the project with Node version 16.13.0 installed.
 >
 > You can install Node here: https://nodejs.org/en/download/
+>
+> With node installed you should be able to run npm install with a command line in both the client and server directories.
+This will install dependencies.
+>
+> To run the React client: npm start
+> To run the Express server: npm start